DaiSwap/daiswap/README.md

 ### 😃 General Info:

 ➣ Hey, I'm DaiSwap, I'm studying my Btech in Mathematics & Computing.
 A lead-AI-dev of the [Aeronyx Drone Team](https://github.com/users/DaiSwap/projects/2).
 I enjoy working with latest technology & trends & STEM.
 On GitHub I have been working on projects ranging from image processing techniques to AI-ML.
-In my free time I swim, read books [My goodreads](https://www.goodreads.com/user/show/137753897-pranav-venkatesh).
+In my free time I swim, read books, a professional badminton player and a loyal stake user.

 ➣ I work with Python & SQL for the most part, but I know how to use Java, as well as various dev tools & cloud/databases.
 I like to use frameworks/libraries including TensorFlow, PyTorch, Keras, OpenCV, Matplotlib, pytesseract, Pandas, NumPy.